tk0221/boggle_on_RR/README.md

 ## Things NOT covered in this repo

  - Fancy animation effects
- - Designed to be serve single user
+ - Designed to serve one single user
  - 4 x 4 as default

 ## How to excute